Avoid PayPal Money Transfer Currency Conversion Fees | CurrencyFairhow-to / PayPal

 “Regarding getting a good estimate; PayPal says here that they base their rate on the ‘Interbank Exchange Rate’ and that ‘Customers may use these rates as a reference’.
 However they of course go on to say that these rates are not guaranteed, and if you want the precise rate you need to see what rate they apply in the transaction.
 I am not aware of any way of obtaining the precise rate programmatically.”

-Starting at 2.5%, PayPal’s exchange rate slices large chunks off your money transfer.
+Starting at 2.5% and ranging up to 4% depending on your country of residence, PayPal’s exchange rate slices large chunks off your money transfer.

 Why is CurrencyFair so Much Cheaper than PayPal?